Thinker: Learning to Plan and Act

 The advantages of the Thinker algorithm are particularly pronounced in certain types of games, especially shooting games such as \texttt{chopper command}, \texttt{seaquest}, and \texttt{phoenix}.
 It is plausible that the agents benefit from predicting the trajectories of fast-moving objects in these shooting games.
 However, in some games, particularly those where a single action does not produce significant effects, the Thinker algorithm appears to offer no advantages.
 For instance, in the game \texttt{qbert}, the decision to move to a different box is made only once every five or more actions.
 This effectively transforms any 5-step plan into a single-step plan, diminishing the algorithm's benefits.
-Detailed experiment results on the Atari 2600 are available in Appendix E.
+Detailed experiment results on the Atari 2600 are available in Appendix \ref{app:exp}.

 Many interesting behaviors learned by the agent are visualized in \url{https://youtu.be/0AfZh5SR7Fk}.
 We also observe that the predicted frames in the video are of high quality, showing that the feature loss can lead to the emergence of interpretable and visualizable predicted frames, despite the absence of an explicit loss in the state space.
-We attribute this capability to using a convolutional mapping $g$ in the feature loss (\ref{feature_loss}), as convolutions can preserve local features.
+We attribute this capability to using a convolutional mapping $g$ in the feature loss, as convolutions can preserve local features.